mberz2/peer2peer/README.md

 ### Installation
 1. Clone this repo.
 2. Install dependencies.
-This can be done individually in the root and client folders with `npm i` Alternatively, you can run `npm i` and '`npm client-install`
+This can be done individually in the root and client folders with `npm i`
 4. Configure mongoURI in `server.js`
 5. Configure firebase credentials in `\client\firebase.js`
-6. Start up the server with `npm server`
+6. Start up the server with `nodemon server.js`
-7. Start up the client with `npm client` Alternatively, you can deploy both concurrently with `npm dev`
+7. Start up the client with `npm start`